Planning-Inspectorate/appeal-planning-decision/packages/platform-feature-tests/README.md

 planning authority that a new feature is exposed to (see feature flag set-up on Azure and our general process flow).

+## Can you explain your structure?

+Sure!
+Start off looking in the `e2e` directory, this directory contains the main test driver functions.
+Then, if you want to dig into details, check out `support/flows`, the files in here are flows through the platform.
+These flows are composed of sections, which can be found in `support/flows/sections`.
+Finally, sections can contain somewhat repetitive actions, which are defined in `support/commands.js`.

 ## What conventions are used here?

-- We organize tests around user flows, rather than features too since a user flow may contain multiple features, so this results in less tests (more efficient tests, essentially).
+- We organize tests around user flows, rather than features since a user flow may contain multiple features, so this results in less tests (more efficient tests, essentially).

 ## How do I run these tests?